The most distinctive

 stage they are paddle-like.
 The crab hatches from the egg as

 larva stages (instars).
 Zoea

-larvae swim through the plankton but they do it using some extra thoracic
+larvae swim through the plankton but they do it using some extra

 appendages which they grew during the molt, called maxillipeds.